ianstormtaylor/slate/docs/api/nodes/editor.md

 - `'all'` (default): Return all matching nodes
 - `'highest'`: in a hierarchy of nodes, only return the highest level matching nodes
 - `'lowest'`: in a hierarchy of nodes, only return the lowest level matching nodes

+`options.pass`: Skip the descendants of certain nodes (but not the nodes themselves).

 #### `Editor.parent(editor: Editor, at: Location, options?) => NodeEntry<Ancestor>`